-Whilst playing around with the new Shrouded Spoils update we came across a Brig full of stronghold loot captured by the Kraken!
+Whilst playing around with the new shrouded spoils update we came across a brig full of stronghold loot which was then captured by the kraken!

 The skin I'm using is the ferrymen set which comes with the Sea of Thieves XBox controller